 DDoS attacks are difficult to prevent using conventional techniques.
-Web host plays an important part in shielding your WordPress site from such attacks.
-For example, Cloudways – managed cloud hosting provider manages server security and flag anything suspicious before it can cause any damages to customer’s website.
+Web hosts play an important part in shielding your WordPress site from such attacks.
+For example, Cloudways managed cloud hosting provider manages server security and flag anything suspicious before it can cause any damages to the customer’s website.

 Outdated WordPress & PHP Versions

-For the same reason, WordPress team releases patches and newer versions with updated security mechanism.
+For the same reason, the WordPress team releases patches and newer versions with updated security mechanisms.
 Running older versions of PHP can cause incompatibility issues.
 As WordPress runs on PHP, it requires an updated version to operate properly.

-As per WordPress official statistics, 42.6% of users are still using various older versions of WordPress.
+As per WordPress’s official statistics, 42.6% of users are still using various older versions of WordPress.

 Whereas only 2.3% WordPress sites are running on latest PHP version 7.2.